joshbduncan/word-search-generator/README.md

 Puzzle words can be provided as a string variable or directly as above.
 Words can be separated by spaces, commas, or new lines and Word-Search-Generator will sort them out for you.

-🤷‍♂️ Can't finding all the words?
+🤷‍♂️ Can't find all of the words?
 Try, `puzzle.key`...

 ```python
 {"TURTLE": {"start": (7, 3), "direction": "E"},